NOTE: This module is for undergraduate students ONLY.

-As with any discussion on the topic of gender-based violence, please be aware of your own safety, while you create the safe spaces and boundaries to complete the course described below.
+As with any discussion on the topic of gender-based violence, please be aware of your own safety, while you create safe spaces and boundaries to complete the course described below.
 Because our senses can trigger memories – negative and positive, please be aware that some of the situations in the online tutorial involve various types of gender-based violence, including – and not limited to – sexual harassment, stalking (with and without technology), intimate partner violence, and sexual assault.
-As with all our community health outreach efforts, we invite you to assume good will on our behalf, as you engage in self-care on yours.
-Furthermore, if you or someone you know should need to talk about an experience with gender-based violence, we invite you to reach out anonymously to the national, 24-hour help-line at 1.800.656.HOPE (4673).
-Please take a moment before reading the rest of this page to add this number as well as the national Crisis Hotline, 800.273.TALK (4255) to your cell phone.
+As with all our community health outreach efforts, we invite you to assume goodwill on our behalf, as you engage in self-care on yours.
+Furthermore, if you or someone you know should need to talk about an experience with gender-based violence, we invite you to reach out to The Haven.
 Thank you.

 Getting started with Sexual Assault Prevention for Undergraduate Students

-William & Mary recognizes that gender-based violence occurs everywhere and that our campus, no matter how safe it may feel, is not exempt in that observation.
+William & Mary recognize that gender-based violence occurs everywhere and that our campus, no matter how safe it may feel, is not exempt from that observation.

 To prepare you as an active bystander, W&M invites all incoming students – first year and transfer – to complete Haven, an online tutorial about gender-violence.

 Thank you for making William & Mary a safe and welcoming environment conducive to growth and learning.

 Students over age 18 will click that they agree before being directed to the survey.
 Students under 18 will not participate in the surveys.